sureshmrd/customer_segmentation/README.md

   - *Drawback*: May struggle with clusters of varying densities.

 ### Why Only KMeans?
-For your Customer Segmentation Analysis project, KMeans is likely the best choice because:
+For this Customer Segmentation Analysis, KMeans is likely the best choice because:
 - It scales well to large datasets.
 - It is easier to tune with just one parameter (k).
 - Customer segmentation often involves relatively well-separated, spherical clusters.